JadenBalogh/home-together-b/Documentation/Requirements/Level 0 DFD Description .md

 Non-profit/community organizers

-Users looking for housemates (external entity) sends the request of homesharing listing to the Access HomeTogether System.
-It receives information of housemates form the system.
+The external entity of users looking for housemates sends the request of homesharing listing to the Access HomeTogether System.
+It receives information of housemates from the system.

-Users looking for services (external entity) sends the request of service listing to the Access HomeTogether System.
-It receives information of services providers form the system.
+The external entity of users looking for services sends the request of service listing to the Access HomeTogether System.
+It receives information of services providers from the system.

-Businesses looking to advertise (external entity) sends the services that the business provide to the Access HomeTogether System.
-It receives users’ information (i.e. the users’ requests) of interested users form the system.
+The external entity of businesses looking to advertise sends the services that the business provide to the Access HomeTogether System.
+It receives users’ information (i.e. the users’ requests) of interested users from the system.

-Non-profit/community organizers (external entity) sends the services that the business provide to the Access HomeTogether System.
-It receives users’ information (i.e. the users’ requests) of interested users form the system.
+The external entity of non-profit/community organizers sends the services that the business provide to the Access HomeTogether System.
+It receives users’ information (i.e. the users’ requests) of interested users from the system.